scale-lab/BLASYS/README.md

 Before running BLASYS for first time, please open ``config/params.yml`` and enter path to executable files for all tools in previous section.
 If you have added them into your system environment, you may just enter the command name.

 ### Script for Greedy Design-Space Exploration
-For circuits of small-medium size, ``greedy.py`` is recommended, which performs greedy design-space exploration.
-The command-line arguments are
+``blasys.py`` performs greedy design-space exploration with proper command-line arguments, which are
 ```
-python3 [path to BLASYS folder]/greedy.py \
+python3 [path to BLASYS folder]/blasys.py \
                  -i PATH_TO_INPUT_VERILOG \
                  -lib PATH_TO_LIBERTY_FILE \
                  [-n NUMBER_OF_PARTITIONS] \
                  [-tb NUMBER_OF_TEST_VECTORS] \
                  [-o OUTPUT_FOLDER] \
-                 [-ts THRESHOLD] \
+                 [-ts LIST_THRESHOLD] \
                  [-ss STEP_SIZE] \
+                 [--track NUMBER_OF_TRACKS]
                  [--parallel] \
                  [--weight] \
                  [--single]
 ```
 First two arguments (input / testbench) are mandatory.
 BLASYS takes a recursive partitioning scheme based on number of standard cells.
 Thus, number of partitions is optional.
 It also generates test bench automatically.
 Number of test vectors is optional, too.
 Default output folder is ``output``.
 Default step-size is 1.

+You can provide a list of error thresholds which are separated by comma.
 If no threshold ``-ts`` is specified, BLASYS will keep running until all partitions reach factorization degree 1.

+BLASYS performs multi-track greedy exploration.
+The default number of tracks is 3.
+You can adjust the number by flag ``--track``.

 The flag ``--parallel`` indicates parallel mode.
 If specified, BLASYS will run in parallel with all available cores in your machine.